 Only the Board of Education is authorized to enter into contracts for the District.
-Please use this form when you need to a vendor approved to perform services for the District.
+Please use this form when you need to get a vendor approved to perform services for the District.
 Please leave enough lead time in the process.
-The contract must to the Board of Education prior to the services being performed.
-Additionally, a Purchase Order must be completed in Finance Manager (which can be done prior to contract approval).
-Once the Board of Education approves the contract, please include the date approved in the body of your Purchase Order (it streamlines the PO approval process and the au of District payments).
+The contract must go to the Board of Education prior to the services being performed.
+Additionally, a Purchase Order must be completed in NVision (which can be done prior to contract approval).
+Once the Board of Education approves the contract, please include the date approved in the body of your Purchase Order (it streamlines the PO approval process and the audit of District payments).
 Thank You.

 Vendor Name: R.S.
+ABRAMS & CO., LLP -------------- ------------------------

+Date(s) of Service: 2021-2022 SCHOOL YEAR

+Description of Services: FINANCIAL STATEMENTS

+Rate for Services: WILL NOT EXCEED \$51,100.00

+Annual Estimate Cost at time of approval:

+Prior Year Rate for Services: \$50,100.00

+Administrator Requesting: DR. CHRISTOPHER DILLON

-ABRAMS & CO, LLP Date(s) of Service: 2020-2021 SCHOOL YEAR Description of Services: Financial Statements Rate for Services: Will not exceed \$50,100.
-Annual Estimate Cost at time of approval: \$ Prior Year Rate for Services: \$49,100.00 Administrator Requesting: Chris Dillon Is the contract signed by the other party: Yes No Is the contract dated by the other party: Yes No Are there any attachments?
-Yes No Budget Code (on purchase order): A132040000000 Purchase order # Routing: Department Administrator 2.
-Attorney Review 3.
-Business Office Review 4.
-Board of Education Meeting JULY 2020 This cover sheet should be sent to the business office OR to the superintendent's office when a contract is sent over for approval
+Is the contract signed by the other party: Yes No Is the contract dated by the other party: Yes No Are there any attachments?
+Yes No

+Budget Code (on purchase order):

+Purchase order #

+- 1. Department Administrator

+- 2. Attorney Review

+- 3. Business Office Review

+- 4. Board of Education Meeting date

+EN) JULY 7, 2021

+This cover sheet should be sent to the Business Office or to the Superintendent's Office when a contract is sent over for approval